marmelab/react-admin/docs/StackedFilters.md

 ## Usage

-Create a filter configuration object by speficying the operators and UI for each source that can be used as a filter.
+Create a filter configuration object by specifying the operators and UI for each source that can be used as a filter.
 Then, pass it to the `<StackedFilters>` component, and pass that component to the `filters` prop of the `<List>` component.

 ```jsx
 import { Datagrid, List, TextField, NumberField, BooleanField, ReferenceArrayField } from 'react-admin';